HSBsurfacecreation/Hue-Saturation-Brightness-based-surface-creation/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the LICENSE.rtf file for details